GoogleCloudPlatform/ai-on-gke/applications/rag/README.md

 1. `cd ai-on-gke/applications/rag`

+2. Edit `workloads.tfvars` with your project ID, cluster name, location and a GCS bucket name.
+    * The GCS bucket name needs to be globally unique so add some random suffix to it (ensure `gcloud storage buckets describe gs://<bucketname>` returns a 404).
-2. Edit `workloads.tfvars` with your project ID, cluster name & location.
-Optionally choose the k8s namespace, service account and GCS bucket to be used by the application.
+    * Optionally choose the k8s namespace & service account to be used by the application.
 If not selected, these resources will be created based on the default values set.

 3. Run `terraform init`